 What happened after Servetus was executed was also important.
 Restoration, which Calvin wanted to eliminate from the face of the earth, would not die.
 At least three copies survived, though the first of those did not show up until more than a century later in a random London bookshop (no one knows how it got there).
 One was Calvin’s own annotated copy.
 It’d be nice to think that Calvin recognized the importance of the work and couldn’t bear to part with it, but more likely he kept it as a sort of trophy of a vanquished adversary.
 The book itself and the ideas therein went on to become something of a touchstone for intellectuals throughout history: Leibniz noted Servetus’s description of pulmonary circulation; Voltaire wrote on the injustice against Servetus (though it was less pro-Servetus than anti-Calvin, whom Voltaire loathed); there was political intrigue involving the book and the ruler of Transylvania; and the ‘father’ of modern American medicine, William Osler, became obsessed with Servetus.

 In a sense, none of this is really about Servetus—it’s about the permanence of ideas and the cultural shift engendered by the printing press.
 It’s no coincidence that the Protestant Reformation, which nearly toppled the Catholic church, came on the heels of the printing press.
-A hypothetical Servetus born a century earlier would likely have been executed and crushed under the wheel of history, his ideas dying with him, his life even more anonymous.
-Instead, Luther can widely disseminate 95 Theses, Servetus and Calvin and dozens of others publish their own philosophies, and anti-church ideas, rather than being discussed in hushed tones in secret, in-person meetings, are instead distributed and disseminated and diffused throughout Europe and the world.
+A hypothetical Servetus born a century earlier would likely have been executed and crushed under the wheel of history, his ideas dying with him, his life even more anonymous, if not for the printing press.
+Instead, Luther can widely disseminate 95 Theses, Servetus and Calvin and dozens of others publish their own philosophies.
+Anti-church ideas, rather than being discussed in secret, are instead distributed and disseminated and diffused throughout Europe and the world.
 Servetus’s book, his ideas, and his plight were still influencing intellectuals, clinicians, and religious movements centuries after his death, even if we’ve now largely forgotten about him.